Research into Women's History

 In the late 19th and early 20th centuries women began to take control of their own freedoms and rights.
 A number of buildings influenced women like Mary Wollstonecraft and Florence Nightingale, but more structures were built because of them.

 In 1784, Mary Wollstonecraft (1759 to 1797) decided to escape an abusive father and earn a living by establishing her own school at Newington Green.

-The early 18th century Unitarian Chapel, 39 Newington Green, London N16, the oldest still in use in Britain, provided a focus for non-Conformist activity in the area with its radical intellectual group.
+The early 18th century Unitarian Chapel, 39 Newington Green, London N16, which Mary attended during this time, provided a focus for non-Conformist activity in the area with its radical intellectual group.

-Marriage and motherhood were middle and upper class woman's career.
-Her seclusion as the 'Angel of the House' demonstrated her father or husband's wealth and status, as at Embley Park, Hampshire, the estate of Florence Nightingale's (1820-1910) family.
+Marriage and motherhood were a middle- and upper-class woman's career.
+Their role as the 'Angel of the House' demonstrated a father or husband's wealth and influence.
+One example was Embley Park, Hampshire, the estate of Florence Nightingale's (1820 to 1910) family.

-The setting up of the Nightingale Training School at St Thomas' Hospital, London SE1, which opened in 1860, and the hospitals Nightingale participated in planning to improve the nation's health both significantly contributed to the professionalisation of nursing.
+The opening of the Nightingale Training School at St Thomas' Hospital, London SE1, in 1860, and the hospitals Nightingale helped to plan both significantly contributed to the professionalisation of nursing.